VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Empirical Evaluation

 \subsection{Verifiable Code Generation}

 Figure \ref{fig:performance} (b) and (c) present the pass@4 results of three proprietary LLMs on end-to-end formally verifiable code generation, tested on CloverBench and our contamination-free synthetic set, TagComp.
+We also evaluate three open-source model with complete results presented in Figure \ref{fig:complete_performance} in Appendix \ref{appendix:open_source}.
 On the previous CloverBench benchmark, a capable model like Claude achieves a $75.81\%$ success rate, with most errors stemming from issues in specification writing rather than fundamental code generation flaws.
-However, on our more challenging TagComp dataset, this performance collapses.
-While the model achieves code-specification equivalence on $10.34\%$ of the problems, more than half of these successes are undermined by incorrect code generation, demonstrating that our benchmark effectively tests both coding and formal reasoning abilities.
+However, on our more challenging TagComp dataset, this performance collapses dramatically.

 A closer look at our benchmark results reveals the challenge of verifiable code generation.
-While Claude is most capable of producing syntactically correct Dafny code, all three models struggle significantly with generating mutually equivalent code and specifications aligned with the query intention.
 In our rigorous two-step evaluation, the equivalence score measures the formal alignment of code and specifications, while the exact matching score further validates against the original natural language intent.
-Ultimately, fewer than $5\%$ of the generated solutions from any model pass this framework.
+While Claude is the most capable model in producing syntactically correct Dafny code, achieving a success rate of $73.79\%$, all three models struggle substantially to generate verifiable solutions.
+By examining the failure modes in Appendix~\ref{appendix:failure}, we find that the models can produce incorrect statements, omit intermediate proof steps, or fail to supply useful hints for proving globally quantified claims.

+More critically, they perform poorly at producing mutually equivalent code and specifications that are properly aligned with the user’s query intent.
+GPT achieves the highest mutual-equivalence rate at $2.65\%$; however, further analysis reveals that these mutually equivalent solutions often provide simplified implementation, hacking the reward and fail to satisfy the intended user requirements.
 This result underscores the difficulty of formally verifiable code generation on complex algorithmic problems, requiring strong coding and formal reasoning abilities.

+More failure cases are provided in Appendix~\ref{appendix:failure}, where we also illustrate how Claude-4, acting as a judge, identifies incorrect implementation, even in difficult scenarios where one post-condition only partially satisfies the query requirements.